LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

   user's cart from Demo Shop, demonstrating how Alice's data is exposed while Ben remains safe.

+2. Before running the simulator, add an item to Alice's cart in the Demo Shop.
+   Visit <http://localhost:3005>, log in as Alice (password `secret`), and click **Add to cart** for any product.
+The simulator will capture these items on the first successful login.

-2. Log in and locate the **Credential Stuffing Simulation** section.
+3. Log in and locate the **Credential Stuffing Simulation** section.
 Choose a target account and click **Start Attack**.
 When targeting Alice the attack will usually succeed quickly.
 Ben's account requires the correct chain token so repeated guesses are blocked.

-3. To use the command-line to login and create a user that would be used across the services and for the purpose of testing we need to use the terminal, below is an example of how to register a user and login
+4. To use the command-line to login and create a user that would be used across the services and for the purpose of testing we need to use the terminal, below is an example of how to register a user and login

    ```